Last Updated on

 Learn more about the rule of leading lines reading our article: How to Use Leading Lines in Photography

-Landscape Photography Tips: Add People into Your Landscape Shots
+Landscape Photography Tips: Introduce People into Your Landscape Shots

 A common trend in recent years is to introduce the human element into landscape photos.